“Guys, I’ve just seen Brazil holding hands. They’re shitting themselves!'”

 FIFA recognised them as the tournament’s best supporters, while the city of Bordeaux took out a full-page advertisement in Scotland’s most popular newspaper.

 “Come back soon,” the ad read.
 “We miss you already.”
-And the World Cup has missed Scotland’s unique presence for over 20 years.
+And the World Cup has missed Scotland’s unique presence ever since.

 By Michael Lee